wentasah/boardproxy/README.md

 ```

 Then, users can use SSH-provided TCP-to-UNIX port forwarding to
-forward TCP connections to `boardproxy`.
-Boardproxy then proxies the
+forward TCP connections to `boardproxy` and boardproxy then proxies the
 connection to the correct board.
 More specifically, when users connect
 to the board like this:

     ssh -L2222:/run/my_boards/ssh -L8080:/run/my_boards/www login@board-server.example.com

-then board's SSH server can be reached with:
+then the board's SSH server can be reached with:

     ssh localhost:2222

-and boards' HTTP server is available as:
+and board's HTTP server is available as:

     http://localhost:8080